 Immunotherapy works by helping/boosting your immune system to fight against cancer cells.
 Most immunotherapy drugs work as checkpoint inhibitors.
 Our immune system has certain ‘checkpoints’ which allow the major immune cells to switch on or off and begin an immune response.
 Cancerous cells take advantage of these checkpoints by portraying themselves as non-threatening and hence do not get destroyed by our immune system.
 Checkpoint inhibitor drugs block these deceptive proteins on cancer cells, or the receptors on the T-cells (a type of immune cell) that respond to them and hence an immune response can be launched against them.

-Targeted therapy drugs, are as the name suggested more specific, i.e, they harm cancer cells and do not have any adverse effects on surrounding or other cells of our body.
+Targeted therapy drugs, are as the name suggested more specific, i.e, they aim to kill cancer cells.
 As of now, targeted therapy drugs are used in tandem with chemotherapy drugs but can also be used when chemotherapy drugs do not show any results.
 Currently there are some targeted therapy drugs that focus on inhibiting the hedgehog signalling pathway that plays a role in cell differentiation.

 Radiation Therapy Radiation therapy works by aiming high energy waves at the cancerous cells.
 In skin cancer treatment, radiation therapy is mostly used only if surgery is not an option or is used complementary to the surgery.